Azure/autorest.go/src/autorest-configuration.md

       - key: honor-body-placement
         type: boolean
         description: When true, optional body parameters are treated as such for PATCH and PUT operations.
+      - key: remove-non-reference-schema
+        type: boolean
+        description: When true, non-reference schema will be removed from the generated code.
+      - key: normalize-operation-name
+        type: boolean
+        description: When true, add suffix for operation with unstructured body type and keep original name for operation with structured body type.
+When false, keep original name if only one body type, and add suffix for operation with non-binary body type if more than one body type.
 ```